Clusters of Excellence (COE)

 A COE consists of a lead research institution and a minimum of two and a maximum of seven partner research institutions.

-- All Austrian research institutions are generally eligible to act as lead research institutions and collaborating research institutions.
+- All Austrian research institutions are generally eligible to act as lead research institutions and partner research institutions.

-- Besides the lead research institution, at least two but no more than seven other research institutions may participate as collaborating research institutions in the proposal.
+- Besides the lead research institution, at least two but no more than seven other research institutions may participate as partner research institutions in the proposal.

 - At least one of the research institutions must have the right to confer doctoral degrees according to the Austrian Universities Act 2002.